eigmax/Ziren/README.md

     <a href="https://GitHub.com/zkMIPS"><img src="https://img.shields.io/badge/contributors-22-ee8449"/></a>
 </p>

-# zkMIPS<sup>+</sup>
+# zkMIPS

-zkMIPS<sup>+</sup>  is the next generation of zkMIPS for real-time proving, and zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32R2 instruction set architecture(ISA).
+zkMIPS is the next generation of zkMIPS for real-time proving, and zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32R2 instruction set architecture(ISA).

-ZKM is a general verifiable computing infrastructure on zkMIPS, empowering Ethereum as the Global Settlement Layer.
+zkMIPS is the industry's first zero-knowledge proof virtual machine supporting the MIPS instruction set, developed by the ZKM team, enabling zero-knowledge proof generation for general-purpose computation. zkMIPS is fully open-source and comes equipped with a comprehensive developer toolkit and an efficient proof network.
+The Entangled Rollup protocol, built on zkMIPS, is a native asset cross-chain circulation protocol, with typical application cases including Metis Hybrid Rollup and GOAT Network.

 ## Why MIPS?